 During his time in college, Rodrigo was president and treasurer of a student-run club called Students for Social Justice whose mission is to provide a platform for students to engage in meaningful dialogue about contemporary social problems and express their personal challenges in navigating higher education.
-Through his years of experience in front-line service work, Rodrigo understands that listening to the needs of those he aims to serve (urban farmers, local markets, and residents) is a critical first-step in achieving lasting change.
-He credits the exceptional faculty at UCLA’s Food Studies program for cultivating his deep interest in food justice and the socially, culturally and environmentally nuanced ways in which the topic must be addressed in order to make our foodways truly equitable.
+Through his years of experience in front-line service work, Rodrigo understands that listening to the needs of those he aims to serve is a critical first-step in achieving lasting change.